A developers guide to data for AI

 Stored procedures for machine learning

 IBM Db2 Warehouse has built-in machine learning functions to train and run models on data residing in Db2 Warehouse on Cloud.
 Operations are performed by the Db2 Warehouse engine itself without having to move the data.
 This way you can achieve greater performance in terms of computations and retrieval of the results.
-You can read more about the different algortithm that IBM Db2 Warehouse on cloud supports in the form of stored procedures here.

 Here’s an example of a stored procedure call that creates a linear regression model using training datasets.
 The below example calculates average arrival delay for each carrier in the past 12 months.
 This helps end users to make sure their flights arrive at destination on time so that they don’t miss any connections or meetings.
 The below call creates a model called